kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 id: android-sdk
 title: Kin SDK for Android
 ---
-With the Kin SDK for Android you can give your users fun ways to earn and spend Kin in your app, and help us build a whole new digital world.
+With the Kin SDK for Android, you can give your users fun ways to earn and spend Kin in your app, and help us build a whole new digital world.

 Kin SDK for Android is implemented as an Android library that can be incorporated into your code.
-If you’re just getting started with Kin ecosystem we suggest you spend a few minutes reading this [overview of the Kin architecture.](../kin-architecture-overview.md)
+If you’re just getting started with Kin ecosystem, we suggest you spend a few minutes reading this [overview of the Kin architecture.](../kin-architecture-overview.md)

 ## Installation

 Kin SDK for Android is implemented as an Android library.
-To include the library in your project add these two statements to your `build.gradle` files.
+To include the library in your project, add these two statements to your `build.gradle` files.

 ###### Snippet: Modify project build file